• Skip to primary navigation

 These glasses are used in official whiskey tastings and competitions.

-They showcase the true characteristics of different whiskey varieties, making them versatile enough for straight whiskeys and those blended with other spirits.
+They show the true characteristics of different whiskey varieties, making them versatile enough for straight whiskeys and those blended with other spirits.

 Glencairn glasses are functional and visually appealing.